DavidC001/GPT-slide-notes/README.md

 The script will:

+1. Automatically load your OpenAI API key, allowing you to use a different one, if needed.
+2. Prompt you to specify the PDF to be converted.
-1. Convert each page of the specified PDF into an image.
+3. Convert each page of the specified PDF into an image.
-2. Send each image to the `gpt-4o-mini` model to generate a structured transcript, along with the context of the previous `CONTEXT` slide transcripts.
+4. Send each image to the `gpt-4o-mini` model to generate a structured transcript, along with the context of the previous `CONTEXT` slide transcripts.
-3. Save all transcripts to the `TRANSCRIPT_FILE` file.
+5. Save all transcripts to the `TRANSCRIPT_FILE` file.

+> [!TIP]
+> If you don't want to convert the whole PDF, but only some pages, you can extract the pages before converting the PDF:
+> ```bash
+> python extract_pages.py
+> ```

 ## License